Fairview Township, Russell County, Kansas

+Township in Russell County, Kansas, U.S.

 Fairview Township is a township in Russell County, Kansas, United States.
-As of the 2010 United States census, it had a population of 466.
+As of the 2020 United States census, it had a population of 416.

 History

 Waldo Township was organized from part of Fairview Township in 1904.
 Luray Township was organized from part of Fairview Township in 1906.

 Geography

 The center of Fairview Township is located at (39.0500109, −98.5392339) at an elevation of 1,480 ft.
 The township lies in the Smoky Hills region of the Great Plains.
 Wilson Dam and the extreme eastern end of Wilson Lake lie in the southeastern corner of the township.
 The Saline River flows northeast out of the county from the dam.
 One of the river's tributaries, Wolf Creek, runs east-southeast through the township's midsection, fed by its East Fork which flows south through the north-central part of the township.
 A second tributary of Wolf Creek, Blue Stem Creek, flows north then east from its source in the southwestern part of the township.

 According to the United States Census Bureau, Fairview Township occupies an area of 71.83 mi2 of which 71.28 mi2 is land and 0.55 mi2 is water.
 Located in northeastern Russell County, it includes the city of Lucas, which is located in the central part of the township, and it borders Osborne County's Delhi Township and Lincoln County's Cedron Township to the north, Lincoln County's Hanover and Pleasant Townships to the east, Lincoln County's Highland Township to the southeast, Plymouth Township to the south, Center Township to the southwest, and Luray Township to the west.